Consensys/doc.goquorum/docs/DevelopingApplications/DevelopPlugins.md

 1. The plugin imports the client certificate and generates a self-signed server certificate for its RPC server.
 1. The plugin includes the RPC server certificate in the handshake.
 1. `geth` imports the plugin RPC server certificate.
-1. `geth` and the plugin communicate via RPC over TLS using mutual TLS.
+1. `geth` communicates with the plugin via RPC over TLS, using mutual TLS.

 Each plugin must implement the [`PluginInitializer` gRPC service interface](https://github.com/ConsenSys/quorum-plugin-definitions/blob/master/init.proto).
-After the plugin process starts and connection with the GoQuorum client is established, GoQuorum invokes the `Init()` gRPC method to initialize the plugin with data from the plugin configuration file, detailed below.
+After the plugin process starts and establishes a connection with the GoQuorum client, GoQuorum invokes the `Init()` gRPC method to initialize the plugin with data from the plugin configuration file, detailed below.

-# Configure plugins
+## Configure plugins

 GoQuorum can load [plugins](../Concepts/Plugins.md) from: